danja/docker-hyperdata/README.md

 **2019-04-23** : the local server I was running this on is failing, so I decided to put this on my main laptop.
 This revealed several issues, so I've made the minimum necessary changes to get it working and edited this doc accordingly.

-Mysteriously there were some fragments of a diff in the hyperdata-static Docker file, It looks like the default security has changed in Fuseki2, I was getting HTTP 401 when trying to save pages in FooWiki.
+Mysteriously there were some fragments of a diff in the hyperdata-static Docker file, easily deleted.
+It looks like the default security has changed in Fuseki2, I was getting HTTP 401 when trying to save pages in FooWiki.
 So as a workaround for now I've tweaked the Shiro file : **_this shiro.ini allows any user to do a SPARQL update_** so probably best not run on a public server.

 **[note to self - BUG: link for FooWiki 'Upload Turtle' is broken, for now have to manually go to http://localhost:3030, choose foowiki dataset, add data, graph: http://hyperdata.it/wiki ]**